Mads942n/MusicPlayerProject/README.md

     - Forward
     - (See time on song)
     - Make Playlist
-    - See list of mp3 files in folder (Search function)
+    - See list of mp3 files in folder (Search function) - Bo
     - Button to add songs to playlists

     - Add properties to database